GLENN GUILBEAU, Tiger Rag Editor

 The Iamaleavas reportedly demanded $4 million for Nico for next season, which is what experienced senior Carson Beck is getting from Miami after transferring from Georgia after 2024.
 Beck was one of the nation’s top quarterbacks the last two years, going 24-3 and throwing for 7,912 yards.
 Iamaleava was average at best last season in his first as a starter.

-Iamaleava then stupidly sat out a practice and the spring game to prove he meant business.
+Iamaleava then stupidly sat out a practice and the spring game to try to prove he meant business.
 Since when are spring games seen as a bargaining chip?
 In fact, many schools are cashing in their spring games for scrimmages, which should have been done decades ago.

 Iamaleava’s ploy was about as good as his play in Tennessee’s 42-17 playoff loss to Ohio State last season – 14-of-31 passing for 104 yards – when the Vols looked less deserving of a playoff bid than the programs everyone was incorrectly whining about for making it (SMU, Arizona State, Indiana and Boise State).